KarlComSe/web-components-basic/README.md

 The page will display a list of orders with details and order lines.

-## Requirements
+## What I aim to do

 - Use standard HTML elements with is="wc-*" syntax.
 - Create custom web componentst elements with complex attributes.
 - Apply best practice and use common patterns:
   - Shadow DOM, constructor, connectedCallback, disconnectedCallback (not used), attributeChangedCallback, observedAttributes.
 - Use slots to pass content to the custom elements.
 - Use template to create the shadow DOM.
+(Not implemented)

 ## Files

-main.js
+- main.js
-index.html
+- index.html
-style.css
+- style.css
-components/
+- components/
-    - wc-header.js : non custom element, is="wc-header"
+ -- wc-header.js : non custom element, is="wc-header"
-    - wc-footer.js : non custom element, is="wc-footer"
+ -- wc-footer.js : non custom element, is="wc-footer"
-    - main.js : non custom element, is="wc-main"
+ -- main.js : non custom element, is="wc-main"
-    - order-list.js : custom element, order-list
+ -- order-list.js : custom element, order-list
-    - order-detail.js : custom element, order-detail
+ -- order-detail.js : custom element, order-detail
-    - order-item.js : custom element, order-item
+ -- order-item.js : custom element, order-item
-    - wc-ul.js : non custom element, is="wc-ul" / order-line-list.js : custom element, order-line-list
+ -- wc-ul.js : non custom element, is="wc-ul" / order-line-list.js : custom element, order-line-list
-    - wc-li.js : non custom element, is="wc-li" / order-line.js : custom element, order-line
+ -- wc-li.js : non custom element, is="wc-li" / order-line.js : custom element, order-line

 order_data.json : Example data fetched and created from <https://lager.emilfolino.se/v2>.
 This example will use static data.

 ## HTML outline